 We specialize in behavioral consulting and therapy services.
-Our goal is to provide highly effective treatment for autistic children and their families by following a method scientifically proven to bring clear results.
+Our goal is to provide highly effective treatment for children with autism and their families by following a method scientifically proven to bring clear results.
 We use Applied Behavior Analysis (ABA), a method based on extensive, clinical peer reviewed research.
 We are a local company which offers the benefits of lower costs, flexible service, and familiarity with community resources.
-We have been helping familes since 2001.
+We have been helping families since 2001.

 What is the difference between a LPA and a BCBA?

 An LPA (Licensed Psychological Associate) is a person with a Master’s degree in psychology and holds a current North Carolina license to practice as a Psychological Associate.
 LPA’s are able to practice all areas of psychology (including Behavior Analysis) within their realm of competency.
 A BCBA (Board Certified Behavior Analyst) is a person with a Master’s degree in one of many fields who has obtained national certification in the understanding and application of behavioral principles.
 Neither credential is specific to working with individuals with Autism Spectrum Disorders, so always make sure that your provider’s training and education included the use of ABA therapy for people with Autism Spectrum Disorders.